ShadyXV/python-zero/README.md

 5) MachineLearning: projects on machine learning
 6) Networking: projects on networking
 7) redis: projects using redis
+8) translator: projects on language translator
-8) webCrawling: projects on webcrawling using Scrapy
+9) webCrawling: projects on webcrawling using Scrapy
-9) webScrapping: projects on webscrapping
+10) webScrapping: projects on webscrapping
-10) webScreenShots: projects on getting screen shot of a website using selenium
+11) webScreenShots: projects on getting screen shot of a website using selenium